 Who is eligible: Mississippi high school students currently enrolled in 10th, 11th, or 12th grades.
 Participants should have an interest in journalism, but prior experience with journalism is not required.

 Fees: The workshop—including room and board—is free, thanks to support from the Dow Jones News Fund and other funders.
 Students will need only to provide their own transportation to and from the Hattiesburg campus.

 How to apply: Include the following in your application:

 2. Write a 2- to 3-page essay (double-spaced) that describes why you want to participate in the workshop.
-This essay should address your interest in journalism and the important role journalism plays in covering events such as Freedom Summer and the Civil Rights Movement.
+This essay should address your interest in journalism and the important role journalism plays in covering events such as Hurricane Katrina and other large-scale disasters.

 3. Include a letter of recommendation from someone who knows you well – preferably a teacher – that describes your potential to succeed at this workshop and your potential as a journalist.

 4. A sample of your work.
 This could be a newspaper article you wrote for the student paper, a photo essay or video you produced, or an essay you wrote for class.
 For multimedia, please supply a link to the video (on YouTube, for example) or provide it on a CD or DVD.
 Samples will not be returned.
 Work samples DO NOT need to be published.